SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

     INSERT CORRESPONDING #( wa1 ) INTO TABLE itab6 REFERENCE INTO DATA(ref).
     ref->* = CORRESPONDING #( BASE ( ref->* ) VALUE #( itab2[ key2 = ref->key1 ] OPTIONAL ) ).
 ENDLOOP.
+"Assume the second table's shared component was also key1.
+In the second CORRESPONDING "you could then work with the EXCEPT addition to not overwrite the identicall named "component.

 "Example similar to the previous one
 "Also here, a table expression is used to read a line from